Protecting your pets from the sun

 This is super important for pet sitters to know as we approach summer - be sure to take steps to protect your guest pets so that you have the same happy, healthy cat or dog returning to their human at the end of the stay.

 If you are minding a white cat or dog, beware: these snowy furries are much more vulnerable to sunburn, which can lead to nasty skin cancers.

 The nose and ears are the most vulnerable spots, but rays can even penetrate fur.

 Even if the pet you are caring for has darker fur, be careful: any pet can suffer from sunburn.

 Ways to prevent sunburn

 - Use a sunscreen – it may sound odd but there are plenty of non-toxic, pet-friendly sunscreens out there!
-Always avoid those containing zinc oxide as this is toxic for dogs, and salicylates as this is toxic for cats.
+Always avoid those containing zinc oxide as this is toxic to dogs, and salicylates as this is toxic to cats.
 It's best to stick with those recommended by your vet.

 Be sure to spot test first on a patch of skin just to make sure your pet doesn’t have a nasty allergic reaction.